croct-tech/plug-js/docs/user.md

 Calling save on the patch will return a promise that resolves to the `userProfileChanged` event after successful transmission.

-Refer to [patch documentation](patch.md) for more details on how patching works.
+Refer to the [patch documentation](patch.md) for more details on how patching works.

 ### Code Sample